 Ingredients

-- Shrimp – Large, 20-24 count shrimp that have already been peeled and deveined are the best to use.
-If you have the time you can go through the process of peeling and deveining them yourself – but let’s be real – this gumbo recipe already takes while to make so why not skip a step!
+- Shrimp.
+Large, 20-24 count shrimp that have already been peeled and deveined are the best.
+If you have the time, you can go through the process of peeling and deveining them yourself – but let’s be real – this gumbo recipe already takes while to make so why not skip a step!

-- Dried herbs – Dried oregano, thyme, and a bay leaf.
+- Dried herbs.
+Dried oregano, thyme, and a bay leaf round out the flavor.

 How to Make Gumbo

-- Add the holy trinity of celery, green bell pepper, and onion to the Dutch oven with the homemade roux.
-Sauté until vegetables become tender. (step 3 above)
+- Sauté the veggies.
+Add the holy trinity of celery, green bell pepper, and onion to the Dutch oven with the homemade roux.
+Cook until the vegetables become tender.

-- Pour in broth, tomatoes, Worcestershire sauce, and seasoning ingredients. (step 4 & 5 above)
+- Make the base.
+Pour in the broth, tomatoes, Worcestershire sauce, herbs and spices.
+Stir to combine.

-- Bring ingredients to a boil and reduce heat to a simmer for 30-40 minutes.
+- Simmer.
+Bring the ingredients to a boil and then reduce the heat to a simmer.
+Allow the gumbo to cook for 30-40 minutes.

-- Add shrimp and sausage.
-Cook until shrimp are done and their tails begin to curl. (step 6 above)
+- Mix in the protein.
+Add the raw shrimp and cooked sausage.
+Continue simmering until the shrimp are done and their tails begin to curl.

 Serving